DruidGreeneyes/restas-project/README.md

+TODO:

+Let the user specify a directory instead of using 'ql:*local-project-directories*.

 A simple project skeleton generator for Restas projects.

 `restas-project` exports one symbol, nameing a function: `start-restas-project`.
 It's lambda list is: